Medical Cover – Are You Over-Insured?

 But in South Africa, this is not the case.
 We live in a society with rampant crime and below standard service delivery.
 So anything can happen.
 And it does!

-South African medical aid scheme members can apply for a medical gap cover quote NOW.
+South African medical aid scheme members can apply for a gap cover quote NOW.
 Just complete and sending the form on this page

 Each of the Variety of Products Offered Serve a different Purpose –